Hijacked IP Addresses

 The same thing happens to some IP addresses.
 Malicious actors use IP addresses properly registered to someone else.
 They send spam using the purloined IP for as long as they can and move on to newly-stolen IP addresses when the first one is effectively blocked.
 Other IP hijackers send server malware that infects computers to cause all sorts of damage and/or extort hard cash.
 Eventually, they stop and leave the legitimate user of the IP addresses with a mess on their hands.

 People rob banks because there’s money in them.
 Hijacked IP addresses are tools used in malicious, often illegal and sometimes very profitable businesses.
-Senders of content infected with malware, those involved in stealing others Internet users’ identities, or an open proxy that can be used by miscreants to do any of those things are stopped from being delivered.
+Senders of content infected with malware or those involved in stealing others Internet users’ identities.
 Some spam just preys on the gullible.
 To reduce the amount of emailed spam, system administrators maintain a database of addresses reported to be sending unsolicited bulk email, phishing, or engaged in other malicious activities.
 The senders of such email are blocked from doing so via publicly available “reputation” data that allows the system to block the IP address of known bad senders of email.
 (See IP Address Reputation for more information.)

 How do they Hijack?